msutter/librarian-posh/README.md

 Librarian-Posh
 ==============

+DO NOT YET USE THIS - Developement in progress....

 Librarian-Posh is a bundler for your Powershell Poshfile based infrastructure repositories.
 It's a fork of the librarian-chef project.